 Of course, muffin pans are mandatory for making muffins and cupcakes.
 These versatile pans can also be used to create mini-quiches, mini meatloaves, mini pizzas, frozen peanut butter and jelly bites, mini granola bowls, and more.

 You’ll need cookie sheets for a variety of projects, cookies, of course, being one of the primary uses.
-You can also use cookie pans for baking a variety of other items, including rectangular pizzas, shaped breads, like braided breads and bread sticks, and various hors devours, like spirals and pigs in a blanket.
+You can also use cookie pans for baking a variety of other items, including rectangular pizzas, shaped bread, like braided bread and breadsticks, and various hours devours, like spirals and pigs in a blanket.

 Now that you know what baking pan types exist, you can get to stocking your kitchen to meet all of your needs.
 Go through each pan type and think through the types of recipes you have been making, or would like to make.
 Which materials are most beneficial to your plans?
 Which pans will help you make the right foods for your family, your parties, or your office or church gatherings?
 Keep these in mind as you choose.